-Kentucky law defines "domestic violence and abuse" as the occurrence of one or more of the following acts between "family members" or "members of an unmarried couple"
+This section defines domestic violence for the purposes of getting a protective order.
+Kentucky law defines "domestic violence and abuse" as the occurrence of one or more of the following acts between "family members" or "members of an unmarried couple:"

-* KRS § 403.720
+* KRS § 403.720(1)

 There are two types of orders:

 Emergency Protective Orders (EPOs).
-When you go to court to file for a Domestic Violence Order, you can also ask for an Emergency Protective Order (EPO).
-This can be done without a full court hearing and without your abuser present (this is called ex parte).
-If you are granted an EPO, the abuser will be notified that you have an order against him/her and the date and time of the hearing for your Domestic Violence Order.
+An emergency protective order (EPO) can be ordered without prior notice to the abuser (ex parte) if the judge believes there is an immediate and present danger of domestic violence and abuse.* If you are granted an EPO, the abuser will be notified that you have an order against him/her and the date and time of the hearing for your domestic violence order.

-Like EPOs, Domestic Violence Orders are not effective or enforceable until they have been served on the abuser.
-A DVO can last for up to three years.
-You may also extend your DVO for another three year-year period and the amount of times the order can be extended is limitless.*** See How do I change, extend, or cancel my protective order? for more information on this process.
+Like EPOs, domestic violence orders are not effective or enforceable until they have been served on the abuser or until the abuser has been given oral notice by law enforcement or by the court about the existence of the DVO and what its terms are.*1 A DVO can last for up to three years.
+You may also extend your DVO for additional three year-year period(s).*5 See How do I change or extend my protective order? for more information on this process.

-* KRS § 403.735(6)
+* KRS § 403.730(2)(a)

-** KRS § 403.740(4) & (6)(a),(b)
+*5 KRS § 403.740(4)

 However, if you have left the home and want to keep the address where you are staying confidential, filing in that county would likely not be a good idea since it would alert the abuser to the fact that you are living in that county.

-* KRS § 403.740(1)
+** KRS § 403.740(1)